eh-munna/web-craftsman/README.md

 - **Learning Branches**: Each branch is dedicated to a specific topic or project.
 I'll use different branches to organize my progress on various web development concepts and technologies.
   - For example: `project-1`, `concept-2`, etc.

-## Topics Covered

-1. Understanding the concept of `useState`
-2. Understanding the concept of `useEffect`
+## About This Project

+This branch focuses on building a React application that interacts with REST APIs to display country information.
+Key features include:

+1. **Managing Side Effects**: Using `useEffect` to load data efficiently.
+2. **State Management**: Leveraging `useState` to store and manage component state.
+3. **Event Handling**: Implementing event handlers to update the UI dynamically.
+4. **Interactive UI**: Displaying visited countries by adding their flags to the interface.

 ---

 ## **How to Use This Branch**

-To explore the **React Core Concepts** module, follow these steps:
+To explore the **React With Rest Countries** module, follow these steps:

 1. **Clone the repository:**